Critique and Crisis: Origin

-Koselleck had studied History, Staatslehre, Sociology and Philosophy in Heidelberg from 1947 and had been working on a historical dissertation for some time.
+Koselleck had studied history, Staatslehre (state studies), sociology and philosophy in Heidelberg from 1947 and had been working on a historical dissertation for some time.
 To be able to accept a lecturer position at Bristol University, he realized in January 1953 that he had to complete his doctorate by October 1953.
 He submitted the thesis without annotations, which the faculty accepted (only later were the annotations typed up by a friend subsequently submitted).
 His doctoral supervisor was Johannes Kühn, a friend of his father's and also godfather to Reinhart Koselleck, who is occasionally referred to in the literature as his maternal uncle.

 While writing his dissertation, Koselleck was in written contact with Carl Schmitt.
-He came into personal contact with Schmitt during his visits to the informal Schmittian circle of friends of Heidelberg students around Nicolaus Sombart, who knew Schmitt from his youth in Berlin, Hanno Kesting and others.
-Recent research literature has criticized the fact that many details of these relationships are often presented inaccurately, speculatively, one-sidedly, misleadingly or demonstrably incorrectly in the now numerous accounts; However, further information can be expected from the forthcoming publication of the correspondence between Schmitt and Koselleck.
+He came into personal contact with Schmitt during his visits to the informal Schmittian circle of friends of Heidelberg students around Nicolaus Sombart, who knew Schmitt from his youth in Berlin, as well as Hanno Kesting and others.

+More recent scholarship has criticized the fact that many details of these relationships are often presented inaccurately, speculatively, one-sidedly, misleadingly, or demonstrably incorrectly.
+However, further information can be expected from the forthcoming publication of the correspondence between Schmitt and Koselleck.
 At least one personal visit by Koselleck to Plettenberg in the Sauerland, Schmitt's last residence, has been recorded.
-In the foreword to the 1st edition and continuously since the 3rd edition, Koselleck thanked Schmitt, who "helped him ask questions and seek answers in conversations".
+In the foreword to the first edition and continuously since the third edition, Koselleck thanked Schmitt, who "helped him ask questions and seek answers in conversations".